layumi/Image-Retrieval-by-Finetuning-CNN/README.md

              cat/nsdf3.jpeg
 ```

-`query_path` the path of the image you want to test.

 Run `demo.py` under the terminal or graphical user interface (i.e. spyder)
 In the terminal, it will output the paths of the top-10 related images.
 In addition to top-10 image paths, the images will be showed if you run the code under the graphical user interface.